Study with us

 Churchill Archives Centre is keen to promote and facilitate access to information and welcomes enquiries from anyone interested in the Centre and its collections.
 Please refer to our Access Policy & Service Delivery Charter for further information.

-This policy statement relates specifically to Churchill Archives Centre and has been drawn up using the advice of the staff of the National Archives given at various professional training events.
-It is not a guide to FOI.
+This policy statement relates specifically to the Churchill Archives Centre and is not a guide to FOI or data protection.

 We welcome enquiries about our collections and the Centre itself.
-Under the terms of the FOI Act, you are able to make an FOI request for information by putting your enquiry in writing to the Centre (by e-mail or letter), giving details of your name, postal or email address and describing the information you are seeking.
+Under the terms of the FOI Act, you can make an FOI request for information by putting your enquiry in writing to the Centre (by e-mail or letter), giving details of your name, postal or email address and describing the information you are seeking.
 You are also able to specify the format in which you would prefer the information to be supplied.
 We have 20 working days to respond to your request (although we aim to do so as quickly as possible).
 There may be charges associated with answering your request (for example in providing copies) and we will advise you of these.
-Please note that there are currently no charges for visiting the Archives Centre and taking digital photographs of material.
+Please note that there are no charges for visiting the Archives Centre.

 We are keen that material in our care is open and accessible as far as possible.
 However, within some of our collections, some files or documents are closed and are not available for consultation.
 The reasons for these closures generally fall into four categories:

-As many of our collections were catalogued before the Data Protection Act came into force, it is possible that sensitive personal information about potentially living individuals is not always closed in our collections.
-Readers are reminded that the application form for a reader's ticket includes the following undertaking:
+It is possible that sensitive personal information about potentially living individuals is not always closed in our collections.
+Readers are reminded that the registration form for a reader's ticket includes the following undertaking:

-"I undertake to indemnify Churchill College against all claims and actions on the part of other persons arising out of the inclusion by me in any manuscript or the disclosure or publication in any other way of any matter taken from any archive in the Archives Centre which may be held to constitute a libel upon any person, or be an infringement of copyright or data protection legislation, or be a breach of confidence."
+"I undertake to indemnify Churchill College against all claims and actions on the part of other persons arising out of the disclosure or publication by me in any other way of any matter taken from any archive in the Archives Centre which may be held to constitute a libel upon any person, or be an infringement of copyright or data protection legislation, or be a breach of confidence."

 Churchill Archives Centre is not able to provide access to entirely uncatalogued or unsorted collections.
 The main reasons for this are to ensure the security of the material; to package or repair material to make it physically safe to handle; and to preserve the original order of material.
 The Centre currently has an active cataloguing programme which enables us to tackle our cataloguing backlog.

-We are keen to respond as positively as possible to enquiries and FOI requests and would encourage you to seek further details about information which is closed for the reasons outlined above.
+We are keen to respond as positively as possible to all enquiries (including data subject access requests and FOI requests) and would encourage you to seek further details about information which is closed for the reasons outlined above.
 Let us know what you need and we will try to help.
 We may be able to do the following:

-Refer material that has been closed on instructions of the Cabinet Office (or in consultation with the Cabinet Office) to the Cabinet Office to check that it should still remain closed.
-In such cases we would reply to you within 20 days although we may have to wait longer for a response from the Cabinet Office.
+Refer material that has been closed on instructions of the Cabinet Office (or in consultation with the Cabinet Office) to the Cabinet Office or other agencies to check that it should still remain closed.
+In such cases we would reply to you within 20 days although we may have to wait longer for a response from external agencies including the Cabinet Office.

 Double-check the donor's wishes — this may give us a valuable opportunity to revisit the terms under which a collection was given to the Centre and check that sensitivities identified at the time of deposit are still an ongoing concern.

 Give you information about our cataloguing programme so that you know which collections we are currently cataloguing and those we hope to catalogue in the medium term.
 Our cataloguing programme is flexible and we would hope to prioritise the cataloguing of collections for which there is demand, as far as our resources allow.
-As deposited collections (i.e. those on loan) may not be covered by FOI, we may prioritise work on those collections we own.
+Please note that we may prioritise work on these collections which we own (ie collections which are not on loan to the Archives Centre).

 Under certain circumstances Archives Centre staff may be able to check records on behalf of researchers, including boxes in closed and uncatalogued collections, and documents where their inherent fragility prohibits access on conservation grounds, and to provide a summary of the information contained in the records.
 The Archives Centre may have to make a charge to cover the cost of such research, and would always advise the researcher of such charges before they were incurred.